 Mario’s understanding of piano making and servicing was deepened by his visits to and informal training at the Bösendorfer factories in Vienna and Wiener Neustadt.
 This is where he experienced the standards of workmanship that he has strived to reach ever since.

-Mario continued learning as an assistant piano technician during his graduate studies in music at Stony Brook, after which he became a full-time piano technician at Louisiana State University in Baton Rouge.
+Mario continued learning as an assistant piano technician during his graduate studies in music at SUNY Stony Brook, after which he became a full-time piano technician at Louisiana State University in Baton Rouge.
 During his tenure at LSU School of Music he taught piano design, construction, and the theory of tuning and temperament, and maintained over 120 of the school’s pianos, harpsichords, and celestas.
 As a concert technician for the LSU Union Theater, First Baptist Church of Baton Rouge, and the Baton Rouge Riverside Centroplex Theater, he worked for many renowned artists, including Philippe Bianconi, Constance Carroll, Richard Goode, Gilbert Kalish, Jon Kimura Parker, Garrick Ohlsson, and Santiago Rodriguez.
 He rebuilt numerous pianos during this period, including those used in the aforementioned concert venues.

 In the 1990s, Mario’s career took a turn toward information technology.
 He became a Certified Expert for Adobe FrameMaker and a Microsoft Most Valued Professional, and has written on technology, managed long document projects, designed books, and built database applications.
 In 2000 he co-founded Selltis LLC, a cloud-based, customer-relationship management (CRM) software company, where he was head of development and product management as CTO and software architect until 2014.
 Mario is the creator of Hyper-relational™ technology for data contextualization.